rubenerd/rubenerd.com/content/post/2016/extracting-more-money-from-renters.markdown

 > Give your tenants at least the minimum required notice.
 In all Australian states, except the Northern Territory, landlords are required to give tenants 60 days written notice before increasing the rent.
 Do this sooner, if you can.

 Good god, those poor people in the NT.
-60 days is barely enough time to research alternative accomodation, sign a new lease, pack, get time off work and move.
+60 days is barely enough time to research alternative housing, sign a new lease, pack, get time off work and move.

 > Keep in mind that rent cannot be increased in fixed term agreements unless specifically outlined in the tenancy agreement.
 And, rent cannot be increased more than once every 6 months.

 Tenants: read your agreement.
-Yes contracts don't override the law, and you can contest them, but good luck maintaing a cordial relationship with your landlord after a protracted legal battle.
+Yes contracts don't override the law, and you can contest them, but good luck maintaining a cordial relationship with your landlord after a protracted legal battle.

 > Explain to your tenants why the rent is increasing.
 It is acceptable to raise rental prices in line with CPI.